Tek-User/Upgrading-The-Tektronix-2402/README.md

 Here you wind a PDF document outlining how I upgraded my Tektronix Tekmate 2402A from its original 16MHz 80286 Ampro motherboard to a Versalogic VSBC-2 motherboard using a 133MHz 586 CPU.
 It shows how I acommodated the differences between the pre-standardization Ampro EBX motherboard and the later standardized Versalogic board.
 Additionally, I discuss how I brought the original Ampro LittleBoard/286 back to life before I replaced it with the Versalogic board.

-To make it easy to find, here is a link to the PDF on the upgrade:<br></br>
+To make it easy to find, here is a link to the PDF on the upgrade:

 https://github.com/Tek-User/Upgrading-The-Tektronix-2402/blob/master/Upgrading%20the%20Tektronix%202402.pdf

 Because links on the internet are unreliable and subject to change or deletion, I have collected a number of useful items for the 2402/2402A here: manuals on the Ampro LittleBoard/296, and the Versalogic VSBC-2 board, as well as the now public domain Borland Turno-C V3.0 that I used to do programming for the 2402 on the 2402.
 If you are going to use a vintage computer it is probably best to use a programming environment that was designed FOR that hardware.